daczarne/legion/prompts.md

 standard graph stuff.

 But what I am not sure I follow with your idea of `self.edges`.
 Remember we need to implement the idea of multiple requirements being statisfied.
 What does this member add?

+## p3

+Not yet.
+First let's talk about the inicialization of the graph.
+Usually, when creating a graph model one needs to add methods for `add_node()`, `delete_node()`, `add_edge()`, and `delete_edge()`.
+We clarily don't need the methods for adding and removing edges since we don't have that concept here.
+But what about the methods for creating nodes?
+We probably won't need one for removing nodes either given the natue of what we are doing.

+## p4

+Aha!
+That's good!
+So we don't need methods for adding and removing neither nodes nor edges.

+But, the graph instances will be instantiated by the `_CityValidator` class.
+This class will have to already inject some state (context) into the graph.
+For example, if the city has no lake, then it will need to inform the graph that the `max_per_city` for the "fishing_village" node is actually zero in this case.
+The node needs to receive this information and, since now the current count and the max match, flip the is available flag to False already.
+How would you handled that?
+It seems to me like we need to add some methods to the node class so that the node class knows how to handle its own state.
+Or should the state of the node always be updated by the graph class?